 The new amendment utilizes the existing privacy and encryption methods, and if needed includes new functionality to alleviate the possibility of security vulnerabilities.

-The WUR decreases overall power consumption of the STA without significant impact to the latency in transferring user data packets.
+In scenarios where low latency is a requirement, the WUR should decrease overall power consumption of the STA without significant increase in latency (relative to the current maximum latency of the nominal duration of one beacon interval, 102.4 ms) in transferring user data packets.

 The supported range of the wake-up signal will be no less than the supported range of the primary IEEE 802.11 signal of at least 20MHz payload bandwidth.

 The specification can be expanded to the license-exempt sub-1GHz frequency bands if needed.

+In order to enable a wider set of use cases, both AP and non-AP types of STAs can be equipped with a WUR that can receive wake-up messages.